The most successful small business advertising ideas are rarely expensive. You just have to be clever about it.

 Creating good blog posts, videos, and podcasts is all well and good, but you need to focus on getting website visitors into your sales funnel.

-At Canny, we do this by creating what we call a Content Upgrade.
+At Canny, we do this by creating content upgrades in the form of downloadable templates.

-Inside each blog post, we have a free ebook, white paper, or checklist that is relevant to the visitor.
+So inside each blog post, we have a free ebook, white paper, or checklist that is relevant to the visitor and gives them something tangible to use.

 For example in our posts about logo design, we have links to The Logo Design Checklist.